The 5 Best Drumsticks for Electronic Drums (2023)

 - Can you use brushes on electronic drums?

-I have always found these drumsticks great to play on my electronic drum kit.
-The nylon tips of course offer a big advantage of not splintering over time.
+I have always found the Vic Firth American Classic Extreme 5AN Nylon Tip drumsticks great to play on my electronic drum kit.
+The nylon tips, of course, offer a big advantage of not splintering over time when compared to those with a wood tip.
+These will last a long time and perform great with your electronic kit.

-Based on my own experience of using many different Vic Firth drumsticks (including these ones), they tend to be very well matched and balanced, which serves as a big advantage when compared to budget drumsticks.
+Based on my own experience of using many different Vic Firth drumsticks (including these), they tend to be very well-matched and balanced, which serves as a big advantage when compared to budget drumsticks.

 Vater are another super brand for drumsticks, and they also tend to be extremely durable.
-These drumsticks are quite very similar to the Vic Firth ones on this list, they have nylon tips and are also very well balanced.
-If you are more of a fan of Vater drumsticks then these are a good option to consider.
+The Vater 5A Nylon Tip Hickory Drum Sticks are quite similar to the Vic Firth ones on this list.
+They have nylon tips and are also very well-balanced.

-The last option on this list is from ProMark, these 5A drumsticks are made with hickory wood and have nylon tips.
-Like most of the other options on this list, they come in lots of different sizes, so you can pick whichever ones suit you best.
+The last option on this list is from ProMark.
+The Promark Classic Forward Hickory 5A Nylon Tip drumsticks are made with hickory wood and have nylon tips and come in lots of different sizes, so you can pick whichever ones suit you best.

 What kind of drumsticks are best for electronic drums?